buddhist-uni/buddhist-uni.github.io/_content/reference/concept-of-bhavannga-citta-in-theravada-buddhism_Barua-Dipen.md

 ---
-title: "Identity and continuity of 'personality' of selfless being : a study of the concept of bhavaṅga-citta in Theravāda Buddhism"
+title: "Identity and Continuity of 'personality' of Selfless Being: a Study of the Concept of Bhavaṅga-citta in Theravāda Buddhism"
 authors:
   - "Dipen Barua"
 external_url: "https://hub.hku.hk/handle/10722/298912"